k1R4/deathnot3/README.md

 ====

 ## Description
-deathnot3 was created as a wrapper for pwntools, but with the addition of the "l1ght" submodule, it aims to be a more lightweight alternative to pwntools while providing majority of the essential functionality. deathnot3 aims to:
+deathnot3 was created as a wrapper for pwntools, but with the addition of the "l1ght" submodule, it aims to be a lightweight alternative to pwntools while providing majority of the essential functionality for exploit scripts. deathnot3 aims to:
  - allow strings and bytes interchageably
- - be more lightweight
+ - be lightweight
  - provide basic automation
  - be an all around pwn helper for CTFs